yuribreion1/second-brain/docs/technology/github/ghf.md

   - Built-in Automation
 - What is the name of the section where you can change the visibility of your Project, close your Project, or delete your Project?
   - Danger zone
+- Which of the following Markdown snippets produces the text Hello, world! in bold italics?
+  - ***Hello, world!***
+- How do you print certain characters, like asterisks (*) and underscores (_), literally on your output?
+  - Escape them with a backslash, like \* or \_
+- Suppose there's an HTML snippet that you want to include on your GitHub Pages web site, but Markdown doesn't offer a way to render it.
+What should you do?
+  - Just add the HTML inline

 ## Commands tested on the sandbox